Green Card Attorney in Fort Myers

 - Employment: The PERM process allows certain foreigners to obtain a green card to work in the U.S.

-- Special immigrant status: Religious workers, international broadcasters, special immigrant juveniles, and certain other immigrants may be eligible for a green card
+- Special immigrant status: Religious workers, international broadcasters, special immigrant juveniles, immigrant investors, and certain other immigrants may be eligible for a green card.

 When you call Hurtado Immigration Law Firm, we can assess your situation and determine the right avenue towards permanent residency for you to pursue.
 We take the time to get to know our clients so that we can tailor our representation to their unique needs.
 You can count on our Fort Myers green card attorney to fight for a favorable resolution on your behalf.